ru-corporate/boo/README.md

 #### Script

 Rosstat publishes CSV files without column headers.
-When preparing a readable CSV file we cut many unnecessary columns and give a name to remaining columns.
-This way we can handle information from CSV file meaningfully and also the size of the files is smaller.
+When preparing a readable CSV file we assign a name to columns with variables of interest and cut away the rest of the columns.

+This way we get a much smaller file (~50% of the size) which we can read and manipulate with pandas or R.

 For illustration, batch script below creates trimmed `p2012.csv` file with column names.